 General Information about the Company

-AMarkets LTD maintains high standards in anti-money laundering, and is doing its best in preventing any activities that are aimed at or are facilitating decriminalization of any funds of illegal origin.
+AMarkets LLC maintains high standards in anti-money laundering, and is doing its best in preventing any activities that are aimed at or are facilitating decriminalization of any funds of illegal origin.

 The jurisdiction of the Company’s incorporation enjoys elaborated legislation in FOREX regulation domain.
 The Company undergoes annual audit in terms of any violations of the relevant legislation provisions, followed with a statement issued by the State Registrar confirming that the Company is in good standing and is running in full compliance with national laws.
 In addition, the Company annually receives an independent legal opinion from among The Legal 500 companies, as an additional acknowledgment of the Company’s lawful activity aligned with national regulations.